prometheus-operator/prometheus-operator/README.md

 ## Installation

-You can install the Operator inside of your cluster by running
+You can install the Operator inside of your cluster by running the following command:

 ```
 kubectl apply -f deployment.yaml